simoneeejw/CW2025/README.md

 - **PowerUpManagerTest.java** (src/test/java/com/tetris/game): Unit test class with 11 tests covering power-up activation, expiration timing, multiplier calculations, property binding, and enum properties.

-- **Theme.java** (com.tetris.gui): Enumeration defining three visual themes (Classic Retro, Neon Night, Zen Minimal) with color schemes for board gradients, piece glows, and UI accents.
+- **Theme.java** (com.tetris.gui): Enumeration defining visual themes with color schemes for board gradients, piece glows, and UI accents.
+Currently implements a light classic theme system with support for extensibility.

-- **ThemeManager.java** (com.tetris.gui): Singleton class managing theme persistence and application.
-Handles loading/saving user theme preferences and applying themes to the GUI controller.
+- **ThemeManager.java** (com.tetris.gui): Singleton class managing theme persistence and application using Java Preferences API.
+Handles loading/saving user theme preferences across game sessions.

-- **ThemeSelector.java** (com.tetris.gui): JavaFX modal dialog for theme selection.
-Displays theme previews with RadioButtons and applies selected theme to the game.
+- **ThemeSelector.java** (com.tetris.gui): JavaFX modal dialog for theme selection with RadioButton previews (currently disabled in favor of fixed light classic theme).

-- **ParticleEffect.java** (com.tetris.gui): Animation system for line clear particle bursts.
-Creates 20-30 fading circles that scatter outward from cleared lines using Translate and Fade transitions.
+- **ParticleEffect.java** (com.tetris.gui): Animation system for visual effects (currently not active in the light theme design but available for future enhancements).

+- **HighScoresDialog.java** (com.tetris.gui): Dialog for displaying and managing high scores with TableView display and score persistence.

+- **NotificationPanel.java** (com.tetris.gui): Animated panel for displaying score bonuses and game notifications with fade effects.

+- **SettingsDialog.java** (com.tetris.gui): Dialog for adjusting game settings including sound volume and theme selection.

+- **PauseMenuPanel.java** (com.tetris.gui): Overlay panel displayed when game is paused, providing options to resume, access settings, view help, or quit to main menu.

+- **HelpDialog.java** (com.tetris.gui): Modal dialog displaying game controls, scoring system, and gameplay tips for new players.

+- **MainMenu.java** (com.tetris.gui): Initial screen shown on application launch with options to start game, view high scores, adjust settings, or exit.

+## New Resource Files

+### CSS Stylesheets
+- **styles.css** (src/main/resources): Main stylesheet defining the classic light theme with:
+  - Root background gradient with diagonal line pattern
+  - Game board container with light blue tint and cyan border
+  - Piece rectangle styling with rounded corners and inner glow
+  - Sidebar info boxes with semi-transparent white backgrounds
+  - Typography for title, subtitle, and labels (Arial font family)
+  - Button styling with hover and pressed states
+  - Color scheme using classic Tetris colors and light blue palette

+### FXML Layouts
+- **gameLayout.fxml** (src/main/resources): Updated BorderPane layout structure:
+  - Top section with title and subtitle VBox
+  - Center section with game board StackPane and sidebar VBox
+  - Bottom section with controls HBox (music icon, pause button)
+  - CSS stylesheet links for window_style.css and styles.css
+  - Style class assignments for all major components
+  - Proper Insets for padding using JavaFX geometry

 ## Modified Java Classes
-The following classes from the original codebase were modified to support the refactoring:
+The following classes from the original codebase were modified to support the refactoring and new features:

 - **SimpleBoard.java**: Originally a monolithic class handling multiple responsibilities.
 It was refactored into the three new classes (BoardState, BrickManager, TetrisBoard) to adhere to the Single Responsibility Principle.
 This change was necessary to improve code maintainability, testability, and scalability.